nkp1111/shareme/README.md

   - add createPin component for inputs of all pin detail and saving pin
   - sanity query for pin detail from pin id
   - add pinDetail page with additional info and make comment
+  - add sanity query to get created pin and saved pin

 ## Built with

 - [Sanity](https://www.sanity.io/)